DHTMLX/docs-todolist/docs/guides/integration_with_svelte.md

 </script>
 ~~~

-In this tutorial you can see how to configure the **trial** version of To Do List.
+This guide uses the trial version.

-#### Setting containers and adding To Do List with Toolbar
+#### Set containers and initialize To Do List

-To display To Do List with Toolbar on the page, you need to create containers for To Do List and Toolbar, and initialize these components using the corresponding constructors:
+The following code snippet sets up the component and initializes To Do List and Toolbar in `onMount()`:

 ~~~html {3,6,10-11,13-17,27-28} title="ToDo.svelte"
 <script>